Moderation Pipeline

 - A reporter misidentifies the nature of a call

-- A number has been spoofed by a third party
+- A number has been spoofed by a third party using it as a caller ID mask

-- A number was previously assigned to a different entity
+- A number was previously assigned to a different entity (reallocation)

-- Dispute process — affected parties can request review through the corrections process (described below)
+- Dispute process - affected parties can request review through the corrections process described below

 Corrections & Disputes